parcel-bundler/website/src/languages/vue.md

 ## HMR

-Parcel uses the same HMR injection as the official [vue-loader](https://github.com/vuejs/vue-loader) for Webpack, so you'll have a fast, reactive development experience.
+Parcel uses the same HMR injection as the official [vue-loader](https://github.com/vuejs/vue-loader) for webpack, so you'll have a fast, reactive development experience.

 ## Vue 3 Features